bombidoski/LearnToCLoud/Linux_bash/README.md

 ```

-# Challenge 1:The Hidden File
+# Challenge 1 : The Hidden File

 **Objective:** Find a hidden file in the `ctf_challenges` directory and read its contents.